 Speech-language pathologists are healthcare professionals who combine knowledge from a wide range of fields such as language, psychology, education, and medicine.
 Whether your goal is to work in education or healthcare, our combination of classroom preparation and field experience will provide you with everything you need for a rewarding career as a speech-language pathologist.

-Our Master’s in Speech-Language Pathology will prepare you to help clients with the following conditions:
+Our Master of Science in Speech-Language Pathology will prepare you to help clients with the following conditions:

 Video courtesy of CareerOneStop.